 How much more money is needed to make the project a reality?

-Will a grant of up to £3,000 enable the project to happen?
+Will a contribution of up to £5,000 enable the project to happen?

-All applicants will be notified of the outcome of their application by the end of September and cheques will be presented to the successful organisations at awards evenings in Dorset and West Sussex in October.
+All Community Chest grant applications will be notified of the outcome of their application by the end of September 2020 and cheques will be presented to the successful organisations at an awards evening held in Dorset and West Sussex in October 2020.